mariateresachaves/BigBlueButton/ESOF-DOCS/Requirements/BigBlueButton Requirements.md

 ##2.3.
 Critical Analysis

 <!-- Problemas que tivemos em fazer o levantamento de requesitos, Técnicas usadas e porque que não usamos outras -->
+As mentioned before, the requirements process in the BigBlueButton community is different from the usual process.
+There isn’t a client *per se*, but instead, the BBB goal is to deliver a  web conferencing system for online learning to a myriad of people, all with different necessities and purposes.
+Taking that into consideration, it’s easy to understand their different approach.
+This way, they are able to study the user's reactions and opinions of the new requirements.
+By being constantly supervising the forums they can make adjustments and respond to the different user’s necessities.

+However, this process isn’t perfect.
+The obvious problem is that, as they don’t do the follow up with the user who proposed the new feature, they have no idea what the user idealized for it.
+Also, they have to wait until a beta testing is released to get feedback from the users and to know if the new release is in accordance with what they had in mind and expected.

+Their **Road Map** is a way to cover the holes this process presents.
+Given that BigBlueButton was born in a university, they are well aware of the basic features expected from the users because, in the end, they are one of the target market.

 <p align=right>
   <a href="https://github.com/mariateresachaves/bigbluebutton/blob/master/ESOF-DOCS/Requirements/Index.md">Back to Index</a>